aariste/ISVLicenseGenerator/README.md

 # Transition to SHA265
 The [SHA1 hashing algorithm will be deprecated in early 2021](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates#isv-licenses-created-by-using-the-sha1-hashing-algorithm).
 The tool supports both algorithms right now but please keep in mind that you should check with your certificate provider if yours supports SHA256 before SHA1 is finally retired.

+WARNING: The SHA256 functionality has been removed temporally because it's not generating valid license files.

 # Usage
 You need to install the drivers and management software of your USB token first.
 Execute the program and fill in the mandatory fields: